 - any misdemeanor that results in death or great bodily harm

-Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
+Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
 Getting a violent crimes lawyer in Saline County, IL involved early increases your chances of protecting your rights and securing the best possible result.

-Examples Violent Crime Charges We Defense in Saline County, IL
+Examples of Violent Crime Charges We Defend in Saline County, IL

 - Battery and Aggravated Battery: causing bodily harm or making physical contact that’s insulting or provoking.
 Aggravation can involve serious injury, strangulation, weapon use, or protected victims.